jobyoung05/Arduino-EEPROM-programmer/README.md

 Once you've wired those up, the rest is fairly simple.
 Just follow the schematic to fill in the gaps.

 ## Code
+### Current limitations
 code.ino contains all you need to program the EEPROM.
 So far, it is only possible to define the programmed data by defining a byte array within the program itself.
 I am working on a tool that allows a 32KiB to be uploaded to the EEPROM via a serial interface with the arduino.

+### Usage
+Change DATA[] to contain the data to be programmed into the EEPROM.
+DATA[0] will be programmed into address 0, and so on.
+Change DEFAULT_VALUE to the value you wish to be programmed into all addresses beyond the size of DATA[].
+Change READ_LINE_WIDTH to specify how many bytes are printed per line to the serial monitor when reading the EEPROM.